Founder & Lead Editor

 Comfort and Fit

-If you are buying the Air Monarch IV, you are buying it for one reason: comfort.
-But comfort is subjective, so let me clarify what kind of comfort this is.
+If you’re buying the Air Monarch IV, you’re buying it for comfort.
+But it helps to be clear about what kind of comfort this is.

 The Cushioned Ride The comfort here is structural.
-It’s not the squishy, cloud-like feeling of a maximalist runner.
-It’s a firm, supportive cushioning that keeps your foot aligned.
-This is why it works so well for standing.
-Soft foam collapses over hours of standing; the Air-Sole unit and Phylon hold their shape, providing support from minute one to minute six hundred.
+It’s not the squishy, cloud-like feel of a max-cushion runner.
+It’s firm, supportive cushioning that keeps your foot aligned.
+That’s why it works so well for standing.
+Softer foams collapse over hours; the Air-Sole unit and Phylon hold shape and support from minute one to minute six hundred.

 Sizing and Width This is where the Monarch really shines.
 The sizing is generally true to length, though some people prefer to go down half a size if they like a snug fit because the interior volume is quite generous.
 The width options are the real story.
 The 4E width is cavernous.
 If you have bunions or just a wide forefoot, the relief is almost immediate.